Cauchy Sequences in Fuzzy Metric Spaces and Fixed Point Theorems: A Characterization of Cauchy Sequences

 \section{A Characterization of Cauchy Sequences}

 In this section, a characterization of Cauchy sequences in fuzzy metric spaces is presented.
-This characterization then will be used, in Section \ref{sec:fp-thms}, to give new fixed point theorems.
+This characterization is used, in Section \ref{sec:fp-thms}, to give new fixed point theorems.
 First, we need a couple of definitions.